 To address signs of androgen dominance, try sipping spearmint tea twice daily.
 It’s not only delicious but studies show this herb helps to balance testosterone levels and improve the appearance of hormonal acne symptoms.

 Hormonal imbalance may cause skin upheaval, but it doesn’t have to mean suffering through chronic breakouts.
-Take steps to understand your hormonal acne symptoms, talk to your health provider and holistic esthetician, and get in on the goodness of natural oils and herbs for acne.
+Take steps to understand your hormonal acne symptoms and learn how to reduce acne naturally

 Disclaimer: The information contained on this site is general in nature and for informational purposes.
 It is not meant to substitute for the advice provided by your own physician or other medical professional.
 None of the statements on this site are a recommendation as to how to treat any particular disease or health-related condition.
 If you suspect you have a disease or health-related condition of any kind, you should contact your health care professional immediately.
 Please read all product packaging carefully and consult with a healthcare professional before starting any diet, exercise, supplementation or medication program.
 Cosmetic products have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent disease.